 I recently made a chicken bacon ranch skillet with brussel sprouts and the flavors worked together so perfectly that I knew I needed to try it again with a different cooking method.
 I've made this recipe using both boneless, skinless chicken thighs as well as bone-in chicken thighs and both worked out well so feel free to use what you prefer.
 The bone in chicken thighs did get a little crispier which was what I was going for.

-When it comes to ranch, I like to use Tessemae’s as my Whole30 compliant option.
+When it comes to ranch, I like to use Tessemae's or Primal Kitchen Foods as my Whole30 compliant option.
 For this recipe, I marinated the chicken thighs in it before roasting and then used some more to drizzle on when it was ready.
+Once that's done your chicken bacon ranch sheet pan is ready!Print

 - 4 bone-in skin-on chicken thighs